 Somehow this holiday weekend has turned into a 3 ring circus of sorts for me.
 Ever since the BF and I got together the one thing I have been looking forward to is fireworks on the 4 th of July.
 I should have known better….

 Somehow I’m working Saturday til 3, meeting my parents somewhere to ride horses (>.> yeah, not sure bout that one either), rushing home to get to the BF’s parents to watch fireworks.
-Oh, did I mention now my parents are coming tot he BFs house with me?
-Sure why not (this would be when its important to know my rents haven’t met the BF’s mom yet – yeah, I’m not stressing out).
+Oh, did I mention now my parents are coming to the BFs house with me?
+Sure why not?
+This would be when its important to know my rents haven’t met the BF’s mom yet – yeah, I’m not stressing out at all.

 made by me with inspirations from myrecipes.com and Ming Tsai.